 Scheduled Search Alert Types

-When you create a scheduled search, you can configure several different alert types including email, Script Action, ServiceNow Connection, Webhook, Save to Index, and Real Time Alerts, and CLoud SIEM Enterprise (CSE) Signals.
+When you create a scheduled search, you can configure several different alert types including email, Script Action, ServiceNow Connection, Webhook, Save to Index, Real Time Alerts, and CLoud SIEM Enterprise (CSE) Signals.

 You can create a scheduled search to alert you with an email when a set of conditions are satisfied.
 A maximum of 120 emails are sent per day per scheduled search.